 You haven’t LIVED until you’ve seen such a beautiful face and equally beautifully heart reduced to such pain at the hands of the “tribe” she thought she belonged to.
 After all they KNEW she’d already been through, and after all the storms she weathered for and with them?
 They threw her away like yesterday’s trash and shattered her glass heart into pieces.
 So, when she was finally released from the hospital and the school decision had to be made, there wasn’t a doubt in her mind:

 Mom, I don’t belong there anymore and you know it.
 Please don’t make me go back.

-None of you was EVER good enough for her, and thank GOD she finally saw it, because QUEENS DON’T TAKE SHIT OR SCRAPS FROM ANYONE!
-I’d say I’m sorry that her overwhelming shadow kept the light off your bottom-feeder daughter’s little faces, but yah, maybe not so much.
-And while we’ve both forgiven you for everything you put her through, NEVER shall we forget!
-I promise we won’t both be laughing from her perch at the top of EVERYTHING as you desperately flail around on the surface-level ground you will remain on as you’re looking up at my daughter’s presence and choking on THIS truth: Lions don’t concern themselves with the opinions of the sheep.
+None of you was ever good enough for her, so, thank God she finally saw it, because QUEENS don’t take scraps from anyone!
+I’d say I’m sorry that her overwhelming shadow kept the light off your bottom-feeder faces, but yah, NO!
+While we’ve forgiven you for everything, never will we forget!
+I promise we won’t be laughing from her perch at the top of EVERYTHING as you desperately flail around on the surface-level ground you will remain on as you’re looking up at my daughter’s presence and choking on THIS truth: Lions don’t concern themselves with the opinions of the sheep.

 You must be logged in to post a comment.